aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     As the Accelerator also includes code, anything specifically related to the Accelerator codebase will be only supported on a "best effort" basis by AWS support, as AWS support does not support custom code.
 The first line of support for the codebase is typically your local AWS team (your SA, TAM, ProServe and/or AWS Partner).
 As an open source project, customers can file requests using GitHub Issues against the Accelerator repository or open a discussion in GitHub discussions.
 Most customer issues arise during installation and are related to configuration customization or during the upgrade process.

-??? faq "What does it take to support the Accelerator?"
+??? faq "1.5.4.
+What does it take to support the Accelerator?"

     #### What does it take to support the Accelerator?